grp-dalida-data/clinical_trial_data_pipeline/README.md

 # Clinical Trial Data Pipeline

-This project provides a comprehensive data pipeline for clinical trial data, leveraging tools like Apache Airflow, DBT, DuckDB, and Flask.
+This project provides a comprehensive data pipeline for clinical trial data, leveraging tools like Apache Airflow, DBT, DuckDB, and Flask and HuggingFace Models.
 The pipeline processes clinical trial data, generates embeddings, and serves a web application for patient-to-trial matching.

 ## Table of Contents